gregreindel/cardano-node-cloud-init/README.md

 # Goal
 The long-term goal of this project is to fully automate the deployment of a Cardano stake pool.
 This will enable highly-available systems, making the node servers disposable -  allowing you to quickly and automatically re-deploy parts or all of your pool.

-Once complete, you will be able to:
+Once complete, users will be able to:
 - Deploy a pool to any supported cloud providers via API with no configuration needed.
 - Support a self-healing infrastructure.
 - Support multi-provider failover.
-- UI for managing pool infrastructure
+- Have a UI for managing pool infrastructure.

-Another goal of this project if to make it easier for new stake pool operators to get their first pool online.
+Another goal of this project ia to make it easier for new stake pool operators to get their first pool online.

 ## To Do - coming soon
-- Allow passing in block & relay IP's into user data, to help with re-deploying a pool that was already setup, and you have dedicated/floating IP's.
+- Allow passing in block & relay IP's into user data to help with re-deploying a pool that was already setup.
-- Allow passing in other settings into config which will make for less questions while performing the node configuration
+- Allow passing other settings into config which will make for less questions during node configuration.
-- Add utility to fetch db copy from volume
+- Add utility to fetch db copy from volume.
-- UI for managing pool infrastructure
+- UI for managing pool infrastructure.
-- Look into how to make work with Google Cloud (they don't use `systemctl enable`), and any other provider-specific enhancements.
+- Look into platform compatibility with Google Cloud (they don't use `systemctl enable`) and any other provider-specific enhancements.

 ----------------